callieboskin/183Paper/suds.md

 ### Sequence Prediction:

 Another example of LSTMs being able to identify long-range correlation between genomic sequences can be seen with identifying neanderthal introgression levels in modern human genes.
-To do this, the trained LSTM model has the ability to compare k-mers from modern human genes with neanderthal DNA to determine if the gene has ancestry within the neanderthal reference.
+To do this, the trained LSTM model has the ability to compare k-mers from modern human genes with neanderthal DNA to determine if the gene has ancestry within the Neanderthal reference.

 [Read the article here!](https://towardsdatascience.com/lstm-to-detect-neanderthal-dna-843df7e85743)